-Q: What is Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)?
+Q: What is Amazon OpenSearch Service?

 Q: Which OpenSearch and Elasticsearch versions does Amazon OpenSearch Service support?

 Amazon OpenSearch Service offers the latest versions of OpenSearch and support for 19 versions of Elasticsearch (1.5 to 7.10 versions).
 For more details refer our documentation.

 Q: What is an Amazon OpenSearch Service domain?

 Amazon OpenSearch Service domains are Elasticsearch (1.5 to 7.10) or OpenSearch clusters created using the Amazon OpenSearch Service console, CLI, or API.
 Each domain is an OpenSearch or Elasticsearch cluster in the cloud with the compute and storage resources you specify.
 You can create and delete domains, define infrastructure attributes, and control access and security.
 You can run one or more Amazon OpenSearch Service domains.

 Q: What does Amazon OpenSearch Service manage on my behalf?